County Route 563 (New Jersey): Route description

 CR 563 heads northwest to form a concurrency with the four-lane undivided US 30, passing through the community of Cologne, where it crosses CR 614.
 The road continues through rural areas with some development before entering Egg Harbor City at the CR 674 junction.
 In Egg Harbor City, the road passes homes and businesses before coming to the northern terminus of Route 50 in the center of town.
 At this intersection, CR 563 splits from US 30 by heading northeast on two-lane undivided Philadelphia Avenue, which continues south as Route 50.
 The road passes through the downtown area before entering areas of homes.
 After crossing CR 561, the development along CR 563 decreases as it heads into heavily forested areas of the Pine Barrens and comes to a crossroads with CR 561 Alternate.
 Upon crossing Egg Harbor City Lake, CR 563 becomes Park Avenue West, Buffalo Avenue, and Egg Harbor-Green Bank Road.
 The road makes a turn to the north and crosses into Mullica Township.
 In Mullica Township, the route enters the residential community of Weekstown, where it curves west before heading north at the CR 643 junction.
 Upon leaving Weekstown, CR 563 turns northeast back into the Pine Barrens.

 After crossing the Mullica River on a drawbridge, CR 563 enters Washington Township in Burlington County, where it becomes Chatsworth-Harrisville-New Gretna Road and continues northeast past homes.
 After heading east for a brief concurrency with CR 542, the route heads north into the Wharton State Forest, passing through rural areas for several miles.
 CR 563 intersects CR 679 before passing a few areas of homes.
 The road runs through more forests before heading into an area of cranberry bogs.
 CR 563 leaves the Wharton State Forest and enters Woodland Township, still in the Pine Barrens.
 In Woodland Township, the route comes to the residential community of Chatsworth.
 In the center of the community, CR 563 has a concurrency with CR 532 that crosses an abandoned railroad line.
 After running through Chatsworth, CR 563 passes through more forests before coming to its northern terminus at Route 72.

 History

+What is now CR 563 between Egg Harbor City and Green Bank originally existed as an unnumbered and unpaved road by 1927.